 Call of Cthulhu, sadly, seems to be no exception.

-The game was originally slated for release sometime in 2016/7, developed by Frogwares (Sherlock Holmes series) and, apparently, designed as a 3D graphical adventure with, perhaps, some action sequences thrown in.
-In 2017, after years of silence, Focus Interactive announced a new developer, Cyanide studio, and, after even more delays, the game finally came out in October of 2018.
+The game was originally slated for release sometime around 2016/7, developed by Frogwares (devs of the Sherlock Holmes series) and, apparently, designed as a 3D graphical adventure with, perhaps, some action sequences thrown in.
+In 2017, after years of silence, Focus Interactive suddenly announced that a new developer, Cyanide studio, was taking the reins.
+Finally, after even more delays, the game finally came out in October of 2018.
 Along with Lovecraft’s story of the same name, the game also takes inspiration from the pen and paper RPG.

 While it can still be defined as an adventure game, the gameplay incorporates elements from various genres: stealth mechanics, logic puzzles, first person action sequences.
 On top of all that, the main character gains “CP points” to allocate to character stats, like strength or psychology.
 While those do make a difference during gameplay, the actual changes are so slight that it isn’t really worth to replay certain sequences all over just to hear a different answer or collect certain other items.
 Especially because Call of Cthlhu has only four possible endings: all equally not very satisfying.

-While the game design seems to imply, at the beginning, a certain amount of player’s freedom as to exploring and talking to people, it is revealed later to be an unfortunate illusion.
+While the game design seems to imply, at the beginning, a certain amount of freedom for the player, as to exploring and talking to people, it is revealed later to be only an unfortunate illusion.
 The more atmospheric parts seem to come right at the beginning, when the private investigator gets to freely explore the town of Darkwater and the Hawkins mansion.
-After the first couple of chapters, Pierce seems to find himself just stuck in whatever location he’s thrown in: progressing requires completing certain objectives, with very little chances to go around exploring or talking to characters.
+Then, after the first couple of chapters, Pierce seems to find himself just stuck in whatever location he’s thrown in: progressing requires completing certain objectives, with very little chances to go around exploring or talking to characters.

 Even if the player were not to distribute character points, there wouldn’t be dramatic changes in the actual gameplay.
-Having a high number of points in area means having a chance to succeeds when the game asks the player to “hold A to test”; failure means having to find another way to solve an issue.
+Having a high number of points in a certain skill means having a higher chance to succeeds when the game asks to “hold A to test”; failure means having to find another way to solve an issue.
 For example, I failed to make up for the offended bartender in the beginning, hence I could not get a drink.
 Don’t think I missed out on much, plotwise.
 Where have I heard of another Lovecraftian game with mostly superflous RPG mechanics?

-As anticipated, Call of Cthulhu ends up delivering little of what it promises at the beginning.
-Still, a Lovecraftian game lives and dies (but never really dies, like all good cosmic horror) on its atmosphere and, on that front, Cyanide delivered in spades, along with a serviceable story that never gets too complicated for its own good.
+As anticipated, Call of Cthulhu seemds to deliver little of what it promises.
+Still, a Lovecraftian title lives and dies (but never really does, like all good cosmic horror) on its atmosphere and, on that front, Cyanide delivered in spades, along with a serviceable story that never gets too complicated for its own good.
 It never goes for cheap jump scares or over the top scenes with monsters or pseudoacquatic creatures, so its heart is in the right place.
 It is a playable game that seems sadly keen on missing out all of its chances to actually be enduring.
 Again, eerily close to what was wrong with Daughter of Serpents!

 For casual horror fans lusting after a bit of Lovecraft in their titles, I’d still recommend Dark Corners of the Earth, but for fanatics of the Providence author, Call of Cthulhu still is one of the more polished experiences out there, so it is hard not to recommend.